 TGah Editor: Change the paragraph below in 8.6.5.3 as follows:

-The Originator Parameter field is present only if dot11S1GOptionImplemented is true, and the Block Ack Action field is 1, and it is defined in 8.4.1.15a (Originator Parameter field).
+The Originator Parameter field is present if dot11S1GOptionImplemented is true, and the Block Ack Action field is 1, and it is defined in 8.4.1.15a (Originator Parameter field).
+Otherwise, it is not present.